 Contact the Department of Children and Families, Family Services Division.
 District offices are open during regular business hours — 7:45 a.m. to 4:30 p.m., Monday through Friday.

 Department of Children and Families (DCF) uses an intake form when a student is in the custody of the DCF and is eligible for special education (or in need of a special education evaluation) for children and youth ages birth-21.
 The form is most often completed by DCF social workers and submitted to the AOE.
 Staff from Children's Integrated Services (CIS) and school district/supervisory union staff may also complete this form.
-To SUBMIT or receive an intake form, please email AOE.SpecialEd@vermont.gov.
+To SUBMIT an intake form, fill out the appropriate form below and email to AOE.SpecialEd@vermont.gov.